ens-emily/ensembl-docs/compara/multiple_genome_alignment.md

 Progressive-Cactus is a next-generation aligner that stores whole-genome alignments in a graph structure.
 Genomes can be added incrementally, which makes it scalable to hundreds of genomes.
 Further details on these methods can be found in Algorithms for genome multiple sequence alignment and Cactus graphs for genome comparisons.

 18 murinae Cactus alignment
-Age of Base

-From those ancestral sequences, we infer the age of a base, i.e. the timing of the most recent mutation for each base of the genome.
-Each position of the genome is compared to its immediate inferred ancestor, then its ancestor, etc. until a difference is found.
-The inferred substitution event therefore occurred on a specific branch of the tree, which is identified by all the extant species which eventually descended from that branch, as illustrated below.

-Age of Base schema
-This track is currently only available for the human genome.